To embrace the Cleveland winter by celebrating with light, fire, art, music, games, and snow.

 Our vision is to contribute to the Cleveland cultural landscape with a free/low cost, and accessible event in the winter time; an event where anyone can experience winter through traditional and innovative activities.
 Brite Winter marries fire, participatory art, food, music, and games to build community while helping us embrace the cold winter months.

 Fitting into the rest of the Cleveland calendar, we see Brite Winter as the main downtown and around programming between New Year’s Eve and St. Patrick’s Day and a showcase for Northeastern Ohio’s artists, musicians, and creative culture.

 Once upon a time, a couple of friends were sharing a pitcher on a patio outside at the end of the summer.
-Conversation turned to two things: what can younger professionals do to get more involved in the community; and what are things you’ve always wanted to do.
+Conversation turned to two things: what can younger people do to get more involved in the community; and what are things you’ve always wanted to do.
 We decided that Cleveland really needed to embrace winter and have fun with it.
 We couldn’t come up with a better idea than to have a winter festival.
 We would have been content to have a keg of Christmas Ale in someone’s backyard in a snowstorm.
 Instead, we ended up finding an enormous amount of support in the community and way too many things to show off in this town.
 We ended up with 800 people listening to music, building snow forts, and sliding around on ski-bikes in an urban park.
 Year 2 lead to even more partnerships and fun.
 Year’s 3+4 led to a change of venue in Ohio City and a huge expansion of festival attendance.